ChristilawD/AWS_CloudFormation/README.md

 ### ElasticSearchService_ExistingInfra_cf.yaml/json

-This template will use existing VPC, SubNets and SecuroityGroup.
+This template will use existing VPC, SubNets and SecurityGroup.
 No New Infra is built outside the Search Domain infra.